JuliaLang/julia/doc/src/manual/missing.md

 ## Logical Operations on Arrays

 The three-valued logic described above for logical operators is also used by logical functions applied to arrays.
 Thus, array equality tests using the [`==`](@ref) operator return `missing` whenever the result cannot be determined without knowing the actual value of the `missing` entry.
-In practice, this means that `missing` is returned if all non-missing values of the compared arrays are equal, but one or both arrays contain missing values (possibly at different positions)
+In practice, this means `missing` is returned if all non-missing values of the compared arrays are equal, but one or both arrays contain missing values (possibly at different positions):

 ```jldoctest
 julia> [1, missing] == [2, missing]
 false